 However, funding for the HPP has not kept pace with the ever-changing and growing threats faced by hospitals, health systems and their communities.
 Furthermore, in recent years, hospitals have received only a fraction of the HPP funds.
-In particular, the vast majority of HPP funds (nearly 80% in FY 2023) supports the sub-state Health Care Coalitions (HCCs) - regional collaborations between health care organizations, emergency management, public health agencies and other private partners.
-As the COVID-19 pandemic made clear, our health care system needs far more assistance during a national crisis.
-To address these concerns, the AHA urges Congress to provide significantly more funding.
+In particular, the vast majority of HPP funds supports the sub-state Health Care Coalitions (HCCs) - regional collaborations between health care organizations, emergency management, public health agencies and other private partners.
+The AHA urges Congress to provide significantly more funding.

 Annual appropriations have declined significantly since the program began.
 Federal HPP appropriations dropped from a high of \$515 million in FYs 2003 and 2004, to a low of \$255 million for FYs 2014 through 2017.
-While appropriations for the program have increased slightly over the last four years, with \$305 million in appropriations for FY 2023, overall, HPP appropriations have fallen dramatically.
+While appropriations for the program have increased slightly over the last four years, with level funding of \$305 million in appropriations for FY 2024, overall, HPP appropriations have fallen dramatically.